 The SG3525 IC serves as a pulse width modulation PWM control integrated circuit commonly applied in switching power supplies and inverters.

-The SG3525 regulates output voltage and frequency by adjusting the duty cycle of the PWM signal offering protection features such as over current and thermal shutdown.
+The IC SG3525 regulates output voltage and frequency by adjusting the duty cycle of the PWM signal offering protection features such as over current and thermal shutdown.

 Internal Blocks of SG3525: